UofT-DSI/sql/03_instructional_team/markdown_slides/slides_04.md

 # UNION & UNION ALL

-- If we recall SQLite's lack of support for `FULL OUTER JOINS`, `UNION ALL` will allow us to emulate one:
+- Through `UNION ALL` we can emulate a full outer join:

 ```
   SELECT s1.quantity, s1.costume, s2.quantity